ChuloWay/A_Shopping_App/README.md

-An Express App Showing CRUD methods In MongoDb through the use of an ODM - Mongoose
+An Express App Showing CRUD methods In MongoDb through the use of an ODM - Mongoose, and Schema types relationship.